antonpinchuk/node-jenkins-demo/README.md

                 }
             }
 ~~~
-or you can run your script inside docker container:
+or you can run your shell commands inside the docker container:
 ~~~
                 script {
                    docker.image('node:10-stretch').inside { c ->